Akaito/ZeroToBoto/_posts/2017-06-17-hello-python.md

 tracert 10.0.21.42 > trace-result.10.0.21.42.txt
 </pre>

 `write_test` takes one argument, prints some stuff out, and returns nothing.
+Note that printing *is not* returning something.
+Printing writes to the "stdout" (standard out) stream.
+This is the same way of communicating with the terminal as you're used to from most programs.
+Once we're using saved scripts instead of the interpreter, anything printed with `print` can be redirected to a text file with `foo > result.txt` like you're used to.

 - [ ] Explain why `write_test` returns nothing, but we see output.
 Maybe differentiate from `2 + 2` statement earlier.
 - [ ] Add header that all posts use to "h1" their title.